Last updated on June 11th, 2021

 - Positive: the development of a deep cherry red color within a minute of addition of the reagent

-- Negative: A yellow or orange color
+- Negative: no color change or yellow or orange color

 - Positive control: Enterococcus faecalis, Streptococcus pyogenes